Financial Planning Certificate Program

 To withdraw from your coursework, please contact bostonuniversity@mindmax.net or call 617-502-8822.

 Students who purchase packages with books will not receive a refund for the books ($1,000 for the full program and $100 for single courses).
-Please note: we do not accept book returns.
-Review enrollments are also non-refundable.
+We do not accept book returns.
+Exam review enrollments are also non-refundable.

 Grade Requirements

-Students who take all seven classes with Boston University, and who meet the minimum grade requirements, will earn a Certificate in Financial Planning from Boston University.
+Students who complete all seven classes with Boston University and meet the minimum grade requirements will earn a Certificate in Financial Planning from Boston University.

-Successful completion of the BU certificate requires a minimum grade of C (2.0) in each course, and an overall program minimum grade of B- (2.7).
-To sit for the CFP® Exam, you must earn a minimum grade of C (2.0) in each course.
-More information is available here.
+Successful completion of the BU certificate requires a minimum grade of C (2.0) in each course and an overall program minimum grade of B- (2.7).
+To sit for the CFP® exam, you must earn a minimum grade of C (2.0) in each course.
+For more information, see the CPE Certificate Program Completion Information webpage.

 Completion Information

-Once you have completed the Boston University Financial Planning Program, and meet the grade requirements, you are eligible to sit for the CFP® Certification Examination and to receive the BU Certificate in Financial Planning.
+Once you have completed the Boston University Financial Planning Program and meet the minimum grade requirements, you are eligible to sit for the CFP® Certification Examination and receive the BU Certificate in Financial Planning.

 To receive your BU certificate, please do the following: